adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/v1_5/ForDummies.md

 EXPECT_CALL(turtle, Forward(_));
 ```

 `_` is an instance of what we call **matchers**.
-A matcher is like a predicate and can out whether an argument is what we'd expect.
+A matcher is like a predicate and can test whether an argument is what we'd expect.
 You can use a matcher inside `EXPECT_CALL()` wherever a function argument is expected.

 A list of built-in matchers can be found in the [CheatSheet](V1_5_CheatSheet.md).
 For example, here's the `Ge` (greater than or equal) matcher: